InnovaTech-UPC/Report/README.md

 ![Video About The Product Evidence](img/video_about_the_product.png)

-_Imagen 98.
-Video About The Product_
+_Imagen X. Video About The Product_

 Enlace al vídeo de Microsoft Stream: [Video About The Product](enlace)